ericjbergan/book-catalog/README.md

 └── book_catalog.db          # SQLite database (created after initialization)
 ```

+## Search Functionality

+The web UI includes a powerful search feature with fuzzy matching capabilities:

+**Search Box:**
+- Located at the top of the filters section
+- Searches across multiple fields: title, author, series, publisher, stock number, and cover artist
+- Real-time results as you type

+**Fuzzy Matching:**
+- Handles typos and partial matches (e.g., "triplanteray" will match "Triplanetary")
+- For multi-word searches, all words must appear in the same field (prevents false matches across different fields)
+- Results are sorted by relevance (exact matches first, then fuzzy matches)
+- Works in combination with author and ownership filters

+**Examples:**
+- Searching "gray lensman" will find "Gray Lensman" and related magazine issues
+- Searching "tarzan" will find all Tarzan books
+- Searching "frazetta" will find all books with Frazetta covers

 ## Paperback Grading Standards

 Accurate grading is essential for collectors to determine a book's value and condition.
 The following standardized grading scale is widely accepted in the book collecting community, with specific attention to paperback characteristics:

+**Note:** When cataloging books, condition notes should describe actual defects and issues.
+Statements about the absence of defects (e.g., "no other marks or creases") are useful for determining grade but should not be included in the condition notes field.

 ### Grade Definitions